 These smaller machine tools would come to be transformed in nanomachine tools, nanodevices, and nanorobots, which could ultimately be used to develop a wide range of atomically precise microscopic instrumentation and manufacturing tools, that is, nanotechnology.
 This new technology, nanotechnology, which is an expression that comes from the Greek word "nano" ("dwarf", in English), is applied on a molecular level in engineering or manufacturing, for example.

-The most common definition of nanotechnology is that of manipulation, observation and measurement at a scale of less than 100 nanometer.
+The most common definition of nanotechnology is that of manipulation, observation and measurement at a scale of less than 100 nanometer (one nanometer is one billionth of a meter).

 The term nanotechnology refers to several distinct classes of technology, each one with its own set of capabilities, potential applications and risks.
 The terms in this field that are specifically used for the different technologies may vary.
-However, it is important to be aware of the fundamental meaning of each one and the important dissimilarities between them.
+However, it is important to be aware of the fundamental meaning of each one and the important distinctions between them.